Proven OVI Attorney in Woodmere, Ohio

 OVI in Woodmere, Ohio has serious consequences.
 At a minimum, OVI is the most serious misdemeanor charge you can have in Ohio (first degree misdemeanor).
 Depending on your specific circumstance, OVI can even be a felony.

-Contact an OVI Attorney in Woodmere today to discuss the facts of your case and to build your defense.
+Contact an OVI Lawyer in Woodmere today to discuss the facts of your case and to build your defense.

 Administrative License Suspension